telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-service-storage/how-to-configure-an-mssql-database-storage.md

 # Configuring an MSSQL Database Storage for the Reporting REST Service

-This article will explain how to configure an MSSQL database for report engine storage.
+This article explains how to configure an MSSQL Database for the Reporting REST Service storage.

-1. Ensure a database instance is available for report engine storage.
-This may be a dedicated database or a shared database for both app data and report engine storage.
+1. Ensure a database instance is available for Reporting REST Service storage.
+This may be a dedicated database or a shared database for both app data and Reporting REST Service storage.

 	1. Start the __Telerik Database Cache Configurator__ tool located in the *{Telerik Reporting installation folder}/Tools* folder.
 	1. In *Choose database usage* combo-box select the "Configure REST service storage database" option.